gvwilson/sensibleadventures/cloudherd/cloudherd.md

 his haunches and ignoring the *tralpa*'s frightened yelp.

 Private Thokmay rolled off Noxy and stood up.
 "Yes, honored, I'm fine," he panted, his teeth chattering with the cold.
+He had scars on his arm to match those on his face, Noxy saw, four thin, parallel lines that looked fully healed instead of fresh.

 Noxy clambered to her feet.
 "Here, put this on," she said, pulling off her coat and thrusting it at him.